NixOS/nixpkgs/nixos/doc/manual/development/writing-nixos-tests.section.md

 ## Calling a test {#sec-calling-nixos-tests}

-Tests are invoked a bit differently depending on whether the test lives in NixOS or in another project.
+Tests are invoked differently depending on whether the test is part of NixOS or lives in a different project.

 ### Testing within NixOS {#sec-call-nixos-test-in-nixos}

-Test modules can be instantiated into derivations in multiple ways.

 Tests that are part of NixOS are added to [`nixos/tests/all-tests.nix`](https://github.com/NixOS/nixpkgs/blob/master/nixos/tests/all-tests.nix).